-Social anxiety is an inconvenient disorder in many situations in life, but for a student it can be especially difficult to deal with.
-School is a place where social interaction is not only expected but also required, where being judged and criticized by others is routine, and where struggling to cope with social situations and feedback can result in both psychological trauma and an endangerment of your future success in life.
+Social anxiety is an inconvenient disorder in many situations in life.
+But for a student, it can be especially difficult.
+School is a place where social interaction is not only expected but required.
+It is a place where being judged and criticized by others is routine, and where struggling to cope with social situations and feedback can result in negative feedback that makes it more challenging to overcome social stresses.

-This article will discuss the various challenges posed by school for students with social anxiety, and how to handle them.
+This article will discuss the various challenges posed at school for students with social anxiety, and how to handle them.

 Problems Associated With School Anxiety

-Social anxiety disorder at school can be a serious problem, and often one that is self-sustaining.
+Social anxiety disorder at school can be a serious problem.
+It is also one that is self-sustaining.
 Below, we'll take a look at some of the reasons that people experience social anxiety at school.
-However, if you're looking to treat it, make sure you take my anxiety test now.

-The following are some examples of both ways that people experience school anxiety and what happens if it goes untreated:
+The following are some examples of both ways the ways that children experience school anxiety and what happens if it goes untreated: